Gota7/Citric-Composer/docs/specs/common.md

 |----|---|Padding for alignment|

 ### Version
-Weirdly, this is read as a u32, meaning how its read varies on the endianess of the file.
+Weirdly, this is read as a u32, meaning how it's read varies on the endianess of the file.
 What is also weird is that this is different for 'F' and 'C' type files.
 For 'F' type files, the form is 0x00MMIIRR, but for 'C' type files, it is 0xMMIIRR00.
 This is after reading in the proper endian.
 M is the major version of the file, I is the minor version of the file, and R is the revision version of the file.
 These values determine how the file is to be read, if the file's format varies due to its version.

 ### Block
 A block contains data for a certain purpose of its file.
 Every structure except the file header has to be within a block.